-Many dentists are skeptical about lasers in the age of Physics-denying “dental laser CDE”, and “dental lasers”, that are implant-melting-capable, or bright-plasma-flash-blinding, or charred-ink-on-the-glass-tip-burning, and so on.
+Many dentists are skeptical about lasers in the age of Physics-denying “dental laser CDE” and “dental lasers” that are implant-melting-capable, bright-plasma-flash-blinding, or charred-ink-on-the-glass-tip-burning, and so on.
 The change, however, is coming, one step and one “dental laser” at a time.
 The Renaissance of laser education in dentistry is driven by Physics.

 Robert Levine, DDS

 The review by the ALSC member Robert Levine, DDS, just published in Inside Dentistry, recognizes the hot glass charred tip nature of cutting dental diodes – “The State of the Art of Lasers.”